-Since the start of the implementation of the FTYIP, quick progress was also accomplished in the indicator Mechanisms for Orderly Transfers of Power.
+Since the start of the implementation of the FTYIP, quick progress has also been accomplished in the indicator Mechanisms for Orderly Transfers of Power.
 On average, the continent gained +2.0 since 2014.

 Although the African average score of 40.1 in 2017 is the highest since 2008, the indicator remains the lowest scoring within Rule of Law.
-The positive trajectory was driven by only nine countries that improved their score since 2014, most notably Comoros (+50.0), Central African Republic, Nigeria and Somalia (all +33.3).
+The positive trajectory was driven by only nine countries that improved their score since 2014, most notably Comoros (+50.0), CAR, Nigeria and Somalia (all +33.3).
 Four countries have deteriorated since 2014: Burundi, Djibouti, DRC and Ethiopia (all -33.3).

 Since 2014, the African average score has begun to arrest a decline in Property Rights, improving the continental average score by +1.6.
 However, the 2017 African average score of 51.0 is still down by -2.6 from the start of the decade.
-The positive change was driven by the 34 countries that improved their score since 2014, with Guinea (+18.6), São Tomé & Príncipe (+11.5) and Côte d'Ivoire (+10.0) making the largest progress.
+The positive change was driven by the 34 countries that have improved their score since 2014, with Guinea (+18.6), São Tomé & Príncipe (+11.5) and Côte d'Ivoire (+10.0) making the largest progress.
 Over that period 14 countries have seen a decline in score with South Africa (-16.7), Swaziland (-12.5) and Namibia (-10.6) experiencing the largest deteriorations.

-Besides Rule of Law, Transparency & Accountability is the other subcategory where recent improvements have occurred, despite the wider decline in Safety & Rule of Law over the ten years in the IIAG.
+Besides Rule of Law, Transparency & Accountability is the other sub-category where recent improvements have occurred, despite the wider decline in Safety & Rule of Law over the ten years in the IIAG.
 After receiving in 2014 the lowest African average score for the period 2008-2017, the sub-category Transparency & Accountability has since seen year-on-year improvement, gaining on average +0.50 points annually.
-More than half (34) of the countries have improved their Transparency & Accountability score between 2014 and 2017, six showing yearon-year improvement (Benin, Egypt, Mauritania, Morocco, Tanzania and Zimbabwe).
+More than half (34) of the countries have improved their Transparency & Accountability score between 2014 and 2017, six showing year-on-year improvement (Benin, Egypt, Mauritania, Morocco, Tanzania and Zimbabwe).
 However, despite this progress, the African average score of 35.3 in Transparency & Accountability remains the lowest of all 14 IIAG sub-categories.
 Of the 19 countries that have declined, six have deteriorated every year since 2014: Comoros, Congo, Gabon, Namibia, South Africa and Zambia.
-The fact that performance in this area of the IIAG remains so low means corruption continues to distort effectiveness of the public and private sectors and this will continue to affect delivery of the targets of both Agendas.
-Both Agendas consider accountability and integrity as essential, as reflected in Aspiration 3 and SDG 16 which focus on the building of strong institutions.